Losant/losant-docs/docs/university/course-four-workshop.md

 > Embree is launching an initiative to adopt IoT and offer new capabilities to their customers.
 Currently, Embree produces water pumps for industrial use cases like mining, construction, and oil & gas.
 Their goal is to gain deeper insight into the pumps and provide more value to their customers.
 >
-> To begin the new initiative, the Embree team decided to start with a proof-of-concept, which will enable them to solve a small, useful problem to get results faster.
+> To begin the new initiative, the Embree team decided to start with a proof of concept, which will enable them to solve a small, useful problem to get results faster.
 For this first project, Embree wants to take one of their existing pumps and send the data it’s collecting, like flow rate and temperature, to the cloud.
 >
-> To build this proof-of-concept, they chose to use Losant.
+> To build this proof of concept, they chose to use Losant.
 They chose Losant because the user experience would allow them build this proof-of-concept in no time and they could easily build new applications with the insights gained.

 Currently in our application, we already have a device that represents our water pump with the following attributes: